 - Where necessary, check and follow up on all issues raised during the placement.
 Discuss any areas of concern with foster carers and ensure appropriate support/advice is addressed and in place at the time rather than waiting for reviews;

 - Provide foster carers with breaks from caring as appropriate, which must meet the needs of placed children;

 - Take part in any Strategy Meetings and Section 47 Enquiry relating to the foster family.
 Be involved in interviews/support as agreed;

-- Ensure the supervising social worker and the foster carers receive invitations to child's Looked After Reviews and Child Protection Conferences, and attend when appropriate;
+- Ensure the supervising social worker and the foster carers receive invitations to Children in Care Reviews and Child Protection Conferences, and attend when appropriate;

 - Review the Safer Caring Plan and any changes in household circumstances;

 - Assess and review any health and safety issues within the fostering household including the addition of any new pets and the environment in which they are kept;

 - Make unannounced visits as required;

 - Update Disclosure and Barring Service checks on members of the family every 3 years, including those reaching 18 years of age, and other persons who come to live at the home, who are over 18 years;

 - Update medicals on the carers every 3 years or as necessary;